-After completion of my Bachelor’s in Theoretical Physics (Particle Physics) in Spain, I moved to Heidelberg to do a PhD in Theoretical Astrophysics, more precisely on dense stellar systems and the cosmic growth of supermassive black holes.
+As for the past, I graduated in València after completion of five-years degree and 22 written exams in theoretical physics.
+After that, I moved to Heidelberg to do a (Master and then a) PhD in theoretical astrophysics, more precisely on non-lineal dynamics in the context of dense stellar systems and the cosmic growth of supermassive black holes.

 Later, I moved to the the Max Planck Institute of Gravitational Physics in Potsdam (also called the “Albert Einstein Institute”, AEI) to work on gravitational waves.
 I spent a short period of about one year in Barcelona, where I worked on the formation and evolution of protoplanetary disks.
 After receiving an offer from the AEI in Potsdam to be a Senior Scientist in 2008, I moved back.
 I raised funding and the director created my own “Gravitational Wave” group, which I led until the end of 2016.

 I obtained my German habilitation at the University of Potsdam in 2016, and a docent title at the Technical University of Berlin, which means that I am entitled to teach there and officially supervise PhD astronomy students at the Zentrum für Astronomie und Astrophysik.